galaxyproject/blend4php/README.md

 Where the $api_key variable contains the API key of the user on the remote Galaxy server.

-To interact with Galaxy regarding jobs, workflows, users, etc.  Please see the blend4php documentation.
+To interact with Galaxy regarding jobs, workflows, users, etc.  Please see the [blend4php API documentation](http://tripal.github.io/blend4php/docs-v0.1a/html/index.html).

 # Error Handling
 All functions in the blend4php library return FALSE on failure.
 If failure